YARENP/Flutter_Dice_Roller/README.md

-# Flutter_Dice_Roller
+# Flutter_Two_Dice_Roller
- A flutter app to roll two dices and they give two random results
+ A flutter app to roll two dices and get random values